 Can you?
 Should you?
 What do you need to know about legally?
 And which clay traps would suit?

-So you need to think carefully about the placement of the trap when shooting clay pigeons.
+That certainly gives pause for though.
+You need to think carefully about the placement of the trap when shooting clay pigeons.
+(Read our list of the best clay traps here.)
 Do you really have enough land?
 You need to make sure that no shot and no broken clays will fall on anyone else’s land around you and remember that you are not allowed to shoot over a right of way.

 The expected distance a shot can travel is 300 yards, but this depends on wind strength and direction, pellet size and whether it’s steel, bismuth, lead or Hevishot.
 For example, Hevishot fired downwind in a strong breeze could go more than 300 yards.